sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-thc.md

 layout: post
 title:  Human Metabolism of THC
 author: marlene
-excerpt: "Why cannabis turns into a different kind of drug when it's eaten vs. smoked: a summary of scientific research on the human metabolism of THC—visualized and explained in simple language."
+description: "Why cannabis turns into a different kind of drug when it's eaten vs. smoked: a summary of scientific research on the human metabolism of THC—visualized and explained in simple language."
 facebook:
    image: /images/thc/Human-Metabolism-THC-FB.png
 twitter: